Within your group, you have two additional configuration options that you can do:

 Creating an inter-entity transfer

-An inter-entity transfer can be added from the main page of your group, much like the consolidate accounts option.
+An inter-entity transfer can be added from the Group Entities page, much like the consolidate accounts option.

-You will need to ensure that the to account is the income, otherwise if you have the expense as the to account it will give you a positive expense.
+You will need to ensure that the to account is the income.
+If you have the expense as the to account, it will give you a positive expense.